There has never been a better time to throw of the shackles of Delphi and make the move to Oxygene.

 The library is open source, and getting better every week.
 And while we encourage (and hope for) external contributions, we have dedicated staff who extends it continuously – spearheaded by a former lead developer from Embarcadero's VCL team ;).

 We know many Delphi developers feel very strongly about CPU native code.
-New in Elements 9, we have introduced our Island platform, which gives you all the power of the Oxygene language, emitting CPU-native code for Windows and Linux that's every bit as native as Delphi's.
+Back in Elements 9, we introduced our Island platform, which gives you all the power of the Oxygene language, emitting CPU-native code for Windows and Linux that's every bit as native as Delphi's.

 Island is great for fine-tuning those CPU-intensive tasks, or writing code that directly interacts with the Win32 or Linux APIs.
 And with the all-new Hydra 5, combining Island and .NET code is even easier (as is combining Island and Delphi).

 Of course you probably have a good and solid code base in Delphi that you don't want or can't just port over to Oxygene completely – we understand that.
 That's where Hydra comes in.